As a professional photographer, filmmaker, writer and visual artist, I’ve been passionate about storytelling for more

 I was born July 22.
 1963 at Saint John’s Hospital in Santa Monica, California to a Swedish mother, Solveig “Ina” Andersson (link: leftt of the old man) and an American father, Ernest “Ernie” Raboff (link: right of Sinatra at the poker table).
 In 1978, I moved to Gothenburg, Sweden where my obsession with photography began.
 The very first camera I owned was the fully manual Minolta 100 SRT.
 A hefty, albeit durable and reliable image capturing device that I cherished and used for many years.

-In the mid 1980s, I studied Information Technology and Political Science at the University of Göteborg in western Sweden.
-This is also about when i began experimenting with painting (mostly oil and acrylic paint on canvas and wood) as an additional way to express myself creatively.
+In the mid 1980s, I studied Information Technology and Political Science at the University of Göteborg in southwestern Sweden.
+This is also about when I began experimenting with painting (mostly oil and acrylic paint on canvas and wood) as an additional way to express myself creatively.

-In 1988, I was introduced to Riksgränsen, a tiny village and one of the world’s most remote ski resorts and located in the wilderness landscape of Lapland, in the northern most part of Sweden, near the border to Norway and the North Atlantic Ocean.
+In 1988, I was introduced to Riksgränsen, a tiny village and one of the world’s most remote ski resorts located in the wilderness landscape of Lapland, in the northern most part of Sweden, near the border to Norway and the North Atlantic Ocean.
 For a few seasons, I worked evenings there as a bartender and a DJ and painted on my days off – when I wasn’t skiing the slopes.
 It was paradise on multiple levels and to this day, I consider those carefree, fly-by-the-seat-of-your-pants years as some of the best of my life.

 In order to develop my chops as a painter and photographer, I applied and was accepted in 1992 to Gotland’s Art School, located on the island of Gotland in the Baltic Sea.
 I studied there under among several artists, Helena Andreeff and Staffan Laurin.
 Both inspired me – as artistic mentors – to pursue a career as a visual artist.

 After returning to Gothenburg in the mid 1990s, where I continued to paint and had a few solo gallery shows, the trifecta of Apple’s Macintosh computers, software from Adobe and the burgeoning Internet age put a long-lasting spell on me.